 It’s getting late afternoon when I decided to go to the nearest spa famous in Osaka.
 I took a train to the world Spa and found the place just few blocks away from the station, it was very accessible.
 The place was so huge.
 It was situated in one tall building covering 8 floors in total.
 It has amenities haven’t been found in the Philippines.

-The Spa World experience is divided up by floors: the bottom floor, of course, is the lobby, with access to the adjoining hotel, arcade, gift shops and shoe lockers.
+Another wonder of Osaka is the Spa World is divided up by floors: the bottom floor is the reception.
+When you enter you will direct to the lobby, with access to the adjoining hotel, arcade, gift shops and shoe lockers.
 Before you enter the lobby proper, buy your ticket from the vending machines.
 If you’re lucky, Spa World frequently does special “campaigns” whereby you can have 24-hour access for 1,000 yen.
-This is a steal compared to the regular price, especially for unlimited, 24-hour use!

 Note: Do not wear your swimsuit into the regular baths!
 It is only for use in the pool and 8th floor mixed baths.
-Also note that visible tattoos are not permitted in the area. http://en.japantravel.com/view/spa-world
+Also, note that visible tattoos are not permitted in the area.